regob/vehicle_reid/README.md

 Other very important parameters:
 - `--batchsize`: Batch size during training, should be reasonable (like 32, 64).
-- `--ibn`: By default a Resnet50 is trained, this switch turns it into a Resnet-IBN-a.
+- `--model`: By default a Resnet50-ibn is trained.
+All options are: ['resnet', 'resnet_ibn', densenet', 'swin', 'NAS', 'hr', 'efficientnet']
 - `--total_epoch`: Number of epochs - around 15 to 20 is needed at a minimum depending on the size of the dataset (with ~400 000 images I got decent results even after 10)
 - `--warm_epoch`: Number of warmup epochs (increase learning rate gradually)
 - `--save_freq`: Sets the frequency of saving a model in epochs (1: saving after each one, 2: after every second, etc), but the model is saved at the very end regardless.
 - `--lr`: Learning rate.
-- `--fp16`: Use Half precision training.
+- `--fp16`: Use Mixed precision training (convert to float16 automatically in forward pass)
 - `--triplet`, `--contrast`, `--sphere`, `--circle`: Loss functions.
-- `--erasing_p`: Erasing Augmentation probability.

 The following command is an example to train a Resnet50-ibn with contrastive loss: